 To configure the cost threshold for parallelism option, using:

-The cost refers to an estimated elapsed time in seconds required to run the serial plan on a specific hardware configuration.
+The cost refers to an abstracted unit of cost and not a unit of estimated time.
 Only set cost threshold for parallelism on symmetric multiprocessors.

 SQL Server ignores the cost threshold for parallelism value under the following conditions:

 Only a single logical processor is available to SQL Server because of the affinity mask configuration option.

 The max degree of parallelism option is set to 1.

 A logical processor is the basic unit of processor hardware that allows the operating system to dispatch a task or execute a thread context.
 Each logical processor can execute only one thread context at a time.
 The processor core is the circuitry that provides ability to decode and execute instructions.
 A processor core may contain one or more logical processors.
 The following Transact-SQL query can be used for obtaining CPU information for the system.

 SELECT (cpu_count / hyperthread_ratio) AS PhysicalCPUs, cpu_count AS logicalCPUs FROM sys.dm_os_sys_info

 This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server technician.

 In certain cases, a parallel plan may be chosen even though the query's cost plan is less than the current cost threshold for parallelism value.
 This can happen because the decision to use a parallel or serial plan is based on a cost estimate provided before the full optimization is complete.

 Execute permissions on sp_configure with no parameters or with only the first parameter are granted to all users by default.
 To execute sp_configure with both parameters to change a configuration option or to run the RECONFIGURE statement, a user must be granted the ALTER SETTINGS server-level permission.
 The ALTER SETTINGS permission is implicitly held by the sysadmin and serveradmin fixed server roles.